-In January 2018, Telemovil El Salvador entered into a second amendment and restatement with Scotiabank to add an additional \$50 million variable rate loan, with a 5-year bullet repayment.
+In January 2018, Telemovil El Salvador entered into an amended and restated agreement with Scotiabank to add an additional \$50 million variable rate loan, with a 5-year bullet repayment.

-In March 2018, Telemovil El Salvador entered into a \$100 million variable rate facility with DNB and Nordea with a 5-year bullet repayment. \$50 million remain undisbursed as of March 31, 2018.
-In addition, Telemovil El Salvador entered into a swap with Scotiabank to fix rates for up to \$100 million of the outstanding debt
+In March 2018, Telemovil El Salvador entered into a \$100 million variable rate facility with DNB and Nordea with a 5-year bullet repayment. \$50 million remain undisbursed as of June 30, 2018.
+In addition, Telemovil El Salvador entered into an interest rate swap with Scotiabank to fix interest rates for up to \$100 million of the outstanding debt.